uwuohayo/TimaAC/README.md

 # TimaAC

-simple Anti-Cheat plugin for Spigot 1.12.2
+Funny anti-cheat plugin for Spigot 1.12.2 and up.

 for more info check config.yml